iiitl/fun_project/README.md

-# Crypto React Project
+# Fun React Project

-Welcome to the Crypto React Project!
+Welcome to the Fun React Project!
 This is a project showcasing stunning animations

 ## Getting Started